thefalc/instabread-codelab-sample/README.md

 });
 ```

-1. After the Skyflow client object is initialized, you need to insert the `storeMapping` records.
-To do this, add the following lines below the client initialization.
+1. After the **skyflowClient** object is initialized, insert the **storeMapping** records by adding the following lines below the client initialization:

 ```javascript
 await skyflowClient.insert({ records: storeMapping });
 window.location.href = '/banking-info';
 ```

-The first line inserts the array of store mappings and the second line moves the sign up screen forward to the banking collection screen.
+The first line inserts the array of store mappings and the second line progresses the sign up screen to the banking collection screen.

 ### Testing the result

-1. From the same terminal that you exported the SERVICE_ACCOUNT_KEY variable, enter the following command
+1. From the same terminal that you exported the **SERVICE_ACCOUNT_KEY** variable, enter the following command

 ```shell
 npm run dev
 ```

-1. Navigate to `https://localhost:3000` in your browser.
+1. Navigate to **http://localhost:3000** in your browser.
 1. Click the **Sign Up** button.
-1. Fill in all fields in the form.
+1. Complete all fields in the form.
 There’s currently no client-side form validation, so make sure you fill in everything.
+1. Click **Create Account**.
+A screen displays explaining how Instabread works.

+> **Note:**
-1. Click **Create Account** and once the call is complete you’ll be taken to a screen showing you how Instabread works.
-If you don’t see a screen like this, then there may be an error in the client side code to create the account.
-Go back to the [Saving the tokenized data](#saving-the-tokenized-data) section and make sure you have the correct code for the sign up page working before moving on.
+> If you do not see the screen below, there is a possible error in the client-side code that creates the account.
+Return to the [Saving the tokenized data](#saving-the-tokenized-data) section and verify the code for the sign up page.

 <p align="center">
   <img src="images/how-instabread-works.png" width="500" />
 </p>

-1. Click the **Continue** button.
+1. Click **Continue**.
-1. On the shopper requirements page, click the **I meet the requirements** button.
+1. On the shopper requirements page, select the **I meet the requirements** option.
-1. You should now see a screen similar to what’s shown below.
+1. A screen, like the screenshot below, displays.

 <p align="center">
   <img src="images/choose-store.png" width="500" />
 </p>

-1. Select at least one option and then click **Continue**.
+1. Select at least one option and click **Continue**.
-1. Once the screen shows the direct deposit page, go back to Skyflow Studio and to your vault schema view.
-Click the tab for the shoppers_stores table and you should see one to four records there depending on how many you selected.
+1. Once the screen shows the direct deposit page, return to your Skyflow Studio vault schema view.
+Click the tab for the **shoppers_stores** table and one to four records displays, depending on how many stores you selected.

 ## Connecting Skyflow to Moov

 Congratulations on making it this far!

-You have successfully collected PII from the Instabread shopper application in a secure way by sending it directly from the frontend to your data privacy vault.
+You successfully collected PII from the Instabread shopper application in a secure way by sending it directly from the front-end to your data privacy vault.
 Your backend system is completely de-scoped from ever touching any of this sensitive data.

-The next step is for you to collect banking information from the shopper, securely store it, passing relevant information to Moov and then use Moov’s money movement APIs to pay the shopper.
-The first step to this process is to create a Skyflow Connection to Moov.
+The next step is to collect banking information from the shopper, securely store it, passrelevant information to Moov, and then use Moov's money movement APIs to pay the shopper.
+Let’s begin by creating a Skyflow Connection to Moov.

 ### Creating a Skyflow connection